-Education Minister Paul Calandra stated in a release on Thursday afternoon that he aims to prevent parking directly in front of or beside child care centres and playgrounds “to ensure the safety of children and staff.”
+Education Minister Paul Calandra stated in a press release on Thursday afternoon that he aims to prevent parking directly in front of or beside child care centres and playgrounds “to ensure the safety of children and staff.”

 Story continues below